Jahia/performance-analyser-panel/README.md

 ![Bottom Infos](https://github.com/Jahia/performance-analyser-panel/blob/master/readmeImg/7.png "BottomInfos")

-This graphs can be show as a bar charts, and the number of elements to show can change between 5 and 20.
+These graphs can be show as a bar charts, and the number of elements to show can change between 5 and 20.

 ![Bar Infos](https://github.com/Jahia/performance-analyser-panel/blob/master/readmeImg/8.png "BarInfos")